Climate Mitigation Tool for Philanthropy

 How it works: Step by step

 The tool comprises four circles, which allow you to quickly work your way through almost 200 solutions, which we have sourced from Project Drawdown and Climatestrike Switzerland (for more details on our methodology see FAQ).
-The first two circles focus on emission sources, grouped into sectors and systems, the third one highlights fields of action, and the fourth circle points towards concrete solutions (see definitions below).
-For every emission source, there is a solution ready for philanthropy to support.
-Create your individual portfolio of solutions by 1) browsing and exploring, 2) filtering and prioritising, and 3) building your own network in climate philanthropy.
-You find more details on each of the three steps below!
+The first two circles focus on emission sources, grouped into sectors and systems, the third circle highlights fields of action, and the fourth circle points towards concrete solutions.

 Emission sources (circle 1-2)